MetPX/sarracenia/doc/sr_config.7.rst

 - **log_back <boolean>        (default: true)**
 - **log_daemons <boolean>     (default: false)**
+- **log_exchange <log_exchangename> (default: xlog)**

 The *log_daemons* option indicates to sr whether the sr_log2source, sr_2xlog, and sr_log2cluster
 component configurations should be included in processing for start, stop, etc...

+When a log message is generated, it is sent to the configured *log_exchange*.
+Administrive components log directly to xlog, whereas user components log to their own exchanges.
+The log_daemons copy the messages to *xlog* after validation.

 Administration-Specific Options
 -------------------------------